Skip to main content

 -- Knowbility

 • Adobe entered a formal partnership with NV Access to improve NVDA's compatibility with PDF accessibility features and the PDF/UA standard (ISO 14289).
 Adobe issued a "Statement of Support for Open Source Assistive Technology."
-The partnership illustrates builder-side care -- a corporation investing in the assistive technology its users depend on rather than leaving compatibility gaps for blind users to navigate alone.
+The partnership illustrates builder-side care: a corporation investing in the assistive technology its users depend on rather than leaving compatibility gaps for blind users to navigate alone.

 WebAIM Screen Reader User Survey #10 (January 2024)